RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 Serializers are encouraged to only generate type labels in situations where it would otherwise be ambiguous what kind of type was serialized.

 Examples: `(i32)`, `(dict<str,str>)`, `(my_object)`, `(  my_namespace.my_class<int>.my_struct<list<f64>>[] )`.

+#### IDs
+IDs can optionally be placed before any value, and are written as a name between `` ` `` backticks.
+Values that have been marked with an ID can be used in a reference literal (see the section on references below).
+ID names may only consist of letters, numbers and `_` underscores.
+Whitespace is allowed between the ID name and the outer backticks, but has no meaning.
+Whitespace inside the ID name itself is not allowed.

+IDs must be unique, and are always defined globally (i.e., there are no local scopes or namespaces).

+If a value has both an ID and a type label, then the ID should come before the type label.

+Examples: `` `my_referenced_int`5``, `` `my_referenced_object`<a:0,b:"abc">``, `` `   my_referenced_typed_value`  (MyStringType)"abcdefg"``

 ### 2.2.
 Primitives